Field Sobriety Tests: Standardized FST

 Defending FST Results

-While prosecutors use FST results as evidence of impairment, a skilled DUI defense attorney can challenge their accuracy.
+While prosecutors use FST results as evidence of impairment, a skilled DUI lawyer can challenge their accuracy.
 Medical conditions, anxiety, or environmental factors (such as uneven surfaces and weather) can all affect performance.
 Additionally, FSTs are designed to detect physical impairment, but mental impairment typically occurs first with alcohol consumption.
 If a driver shows no signs of mental impairment, the physical results can often be attributed to non-alcohol-related causes.

 In DUI cases, your defense attorney will investigate whether the tests were administered correctly and look for alternative explanations for any poor performance, creating reasonable doubt about the results.